ludovictomlo/project-euler/README.md

-# project-euler
+# Project Euler exercise solutions

-Project Euler exercises.
+Uncomment a problem in the `index.html` to use it.